 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Akron?
-Most residential roofers use this conversion rule: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
-Our low-wall roll-off makes filling easy; a 20-yard container handles the tonnage for most jobs across Summit without exceeding any weight limit.
+How big a roll-off do you actually need for a roof tear-off in Akron?
+Most shingles follow this rule: count squares, then multiply by two-thirds of a cubic yard.
+Our low-wall 20-yard container handles 30 squares; exceeding that weight limit impacts your tonnage.
+This simple strategy keeps your project in Summit moving without any costly delays.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Akron residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.